 Do I sue the driver or the driver’s insurance company?

 If you decide to file a lawsuit in small claims court, you must sue the driver who caused the accident and not the driver’s insurance company.
-The insurance company did not cause the accident, nor did they have anything to do with it.
-The insurance company is an entirely separate entity that provided insurance to the driver who crashed into you.
+The insurance company did not cause the accident.
+The company is an entirely separate entity that provided insurance to the driver who crashed into you.

-Where can I learn more about filing a lawsuit in one of Colorado’s Small Claims Courts?
+Where can I learn more about filing a small claims lawsuit Colorado?

 To access the forms you’ll need to file your small claims lawsuit or to learn more about the process, go to the Colorado Judicial Branch section of the State’s website.